 The quiet man needs to understand that even though talking comes more easily to his wife, she's still working at it.
 She sees it as her task to make social encounters go well.
 You're coasting and leaving her to do the work.

 After all, why did you pick someone so warm and open and talkative?
-Really good conversationalists--not overtalkers--make people feel wonderful.
+Really good conversationalists—not overtalkers—make people feel wonderful.

 On the other hand, try to imagine spending time with someone who acts the way you do.
 Would you begin to feel lonely and angry?
 Maybe not as quickly as some others would, but eventually.
 A partner who doesn't volunteer much or speaks in a montonone or without enough details makes his companion feel lonely, and unseen.
-The message is that it isn't important to you to get to know her or share your experience.
+The message is that it isn't important for you to get to know her or share your experience.

 Chances are, you had a painfully shy person in your own family, so you may not need to think too hard to put yourself in her shoes.